 • Bank statements

-Your Citiwide broker will be able to provide an accurate overview of what’s required for your individual situation.
+Your Citiwide lending specialist will be able to provide an accurate overview of what’s required for your individual situation.

 How often can I make mortgage payments?

 Most lenders these days offer flexible regular repayment plans.
 You can choose to pay weekly, fortnightly or monthly.
-Repayment can therefore be matched to your pay cycle.
+Repayments can therefore be matched to your pay cycle.

 Which banks and lenders does Citiwide represent?

-We have access to almost 300 home loans provided by our wide range of Australia’s leading banks and lenders.
-The simple way to get all your questions answered is to contact us to meet with your local Citiwide broker.
+We have access to hundreds of products provided by our wide range of Australia’s leading banks and lenders.
+The simple way to get all your questions answered is to contact us to meet with your local Citiwide lending specialist.